 GAV Flash uses the Adobe Flash API for graphics and integrates with the Adobe Flex Framework

-First developed for interacting with large data using Microsoft’s .Net and DirectX (http://vita.itn.liu.se/gav) , the GAV Flash have now been adapted for the Internet using Adobes Flash V10 basic graphics and Flex 3 for user interface design.
-GAV Flash is designed with the intention to significantly shorten the time and effort needed to develop sophisticated and dynamic Web-enabled Geovisual Analytics applications through a layered component architecture based on object-oriented class libraries programmed in Adobe’s ActionScript language.
+First developed for interacting with large data using Microsoft’s .Net and DirectX (http://vita.itn.liu.se/gav) , the GAV Flash was in 2010 adapted for the Internet using Adobes Flash V10 basic graphics and Flex for user interface design.
+GAV Flash was designed with the intention to significantly shorten the time and effort needed to develop dynamic Web-enabled Geovisual Analytics applications through a layered component architecture based on object-oriented class libraries programmed in Adobe’s ActionScript language.
 A GAV Flash component incorporates versatile interaction methods drawn from many data visualization research areas.

 GAV Flash addresses the following generic Geovisual Analytics tasks:

-- Component-embedded interactions including brush, pick, highlight, filter, range slider, view coordination and integrated statics methods;
+- Component-embedded interactions including brush, pick, highlight, filter, dynamic sliders, focus & context and other special interaction facilities;

-- A data cube model for spatial-temporal and multivariate attribute data exploration;
+- A data cube model for fast access to spatial-temporal and multivariate attribute data required for time animation;

-- Integrated mechanism for saving, sharing and packaging the results of a Geovisual Analytics reasoning process;
+- Integrated snapshot mechanism for saving and packaging the results of a geovisual analytics reasoning process – the foundation for Storytelling;

 Layered Component Toolkit Architecture